apache/flink/docs/apis/streaming_guide.md

 }
 {% endhighlight %}

 Some operators might need the information when a checkpoint is fully acknowledged by Flink to communicate that with the outside world.
 In this case see the `flink.streaming.api.checkpoint.CheckpointComitter` interface.

+Fink currently only provides processing guarantees for jobs without iterations.
+Enabling checkpointing on an iterative job causes an exception.
+In order to force checkpointing on an iterative program the user needs to set a special flag when enabling checkpointing: `env.enableCheckpointing(interval, force = true)`.

 [Back to top](#top)